The 'ottoy initiative

 Supporting Rightful Presence in Museum Spaces

-This project, funded by a National Science Foundation grant, is co-developing an immersive augmented reality exhibition at The Lawrence with Ohlone youth.
-The exhibit aims to center the Ohlone cultural experience and perspective of the East Bay landscape.
-The Supporting Rightful Presence team includes exhibit designers, educators, and researchers from The Lawrence and the UC Berkeley School of Information. 'ottoy leaders Vincent Medina and Louis Trevino, are an integral part of this team.
+This project, funded by a National Science Foundation grant, is co-developing a set of three mixed-reality (augmented and virtual reality technologies) exhibits for The Lawrence with Ohlone youth and their families.
+The exhibits aim to center the Ohlone cultural experience and perspective of the East Bay landscape.
+The Supporting Rightful Presence team includes exhibit designers, educators, and researchers from The Lawrence and the UC Berkeley School of Information. ‘ottoy leaders Vincent Medina and Louis Trevino are an integral part of this team.

 The Outdoor Nature Lab